diosney/node-netfilter/README.md

 will try to clear all rules and/or chains, you hace to be careful to not have important custom rules and/or chains in the testing system if you don't want them to be removed.

+## Contributing

+Just maintain the overall code style and add or change the respective tests.

 ## License

 The MIT License (MIT)